Georgiy-huma/huma-next/content/thoughtpiece/sometesttitle.md

 title: Some test title
 slug: sometesttitle
 metaDescr: Meta descr
-header: Test header
+header: How can digital solutions empower and support heart failure patients?
-subHeader: Test sub header
+subHeader: We launched a 12-week remote patient monitoring pilot with Cwm Taf and Betsi Cadwaladr University Health Boards
 author: Huma Tester
 minToRead: "3"
 publishDate: 4 Jan 2022
-hero_description: "**Clinical** trials are a critical, but challenging, necessity in providing healthcare to patients.
+postContent: "**Clinical** trials are a critical, but challenging, necessity in providing healthcare to patients.
 They are often expensive, difficult for patients to access, and limited in their cohort diversity.
   Additionally, there is often a gap in the continuation of care as patients